TobiWan54/ModMail/README.md

 This is simple.
 Fill out the `config.json` file in `templates` and put it in the same directory as the main script, along with the other `.json` files.

 The bot has three permission levels:
-- bot owner (this is NOT the server owner, but whoever is hosting the bot) - has access to the `eval` command
+- bot owner - has access to the `eval` command.
+This is independant of `bot_owner_id` in the config, which determines the user to send error tracebacks to.
 - moderator - has access to everything
 - helper - has access to everything except the blacklist